 Barristas - An Italian word for a bartender, who typically works behind a bar counter ( see also mixologist).

 Barware - Items required for the preparation and serving of beverages, cocktails and mocktails in a professional or home bar consisting of assorted shapes of glassware, ice-buckets, strainers, blenders and accessories such as bottle stoppers, pourers, stirrers, knives, trays, trolleys etc.

 Bitters - Traditional preparations used in drops or dashes in beverages and cocktails especially in gin and tonic or virgin tonic.
 Flavours are derived from bitter botanical extracts such as bark or citrus peel infused in alcohol and water.
 Alcoholic strength varies widely across the different brands produced throughout the world.
 One of the most well-known is Angostura Bitters, named after the town of Angostura in Venezuela.

 Bouquet - A description of the aroma emanating from a bottle or glass of bubbly, which may include floral details, for example Zari opens with a bouquet of honeysuckle, jasmine and fruit~of~the~vine (see aroma above ).

 Brut - The term used to describe a bubbly of dry character with little perception of sweetness.

 Cape Muscat - A lesser known grape varietal with honey, apricot, peach and floral flavours, which can tend towards even greater complexity on the palate.

 Canapés - Small snacks usually with a savoury topping, served with drinks at receptions or formal parties.

-Carbon dioxide (CO2) - The gas that puts the bubble in your bubbly and provides the gentle build up of pressure that make the celebratory corks pop!
+Carbon dioxide (CO2) - The gas that puts the bubble in your bubbly and provides the gentle build-up of pressure that makes the celebratory cork pop!

 Chilling - A means of keeping bottles and glasses refrigerated until use on ice, or in decorative ice buckets for max refreshment and crispness.